fatih-sivgin/coding-challenge/backend/README.md

 - Create spring-data repositories for each entity
 - Configure application to let hibernate create db on startup
 - Setup global exception handling for bad requests to match to the given api specification
+- Setup security with an authorization-service providing JWT

 ## Links